NixOS/rfcs/rfcs/0029-backports-team.md

 An example of broken software needing a major update to be backported is Spotify, which regularly breaks with old versions.

-Don't backport if the patch is just for Darwin, they use nixpkgs-unstable not a stable branch.

-> `FIXME` Is this true??
-I see nixpkgs-18.03-darwin in the channels list.

 Backports team
 --------------